Reference-And-Certify-Token/RCT.core/README.md

 Import from all source files.

-### Currently Working on RocksDB for storing digital asset
+### :exclamation: Currently Working on RocksDB for storing digital asset

 **Important**
 :ledger: